dimxy/doc-dev/first-cc-heir.md

 Now let's develop rpc functions  to create the transactions describe in the previous section.

 #### heirfund rpc implementation
 To make a rpc call we would need its name and parameters.
-For rpc to create an initial tx I chose the name of 'heirfund' and its parameters are derived from the defined tx structure:
+For rpc creating an initial tx I chose the name of 'heirfund' and its parameters are derived from the defined tx structure.
+The syntax is:
 ```
 komodo-cli -ac_name=YOURCHAIN heirfund amount name heirpubkey inactivitytime
 ```